 5.1.1 Birds must be allowed to molt naturally.
 Forced molting is prohibited.

-5.1.2 A breeder or layer flock must go through at least two laying cycles before removal of the flock.
+5.1.2 Unless compliant with AWA meat goose standards, a breeder or layer flock must go through at least two laying cycles before removal of the flock.

 5.2 Provision for Hatching